Thursday, March 27, 2014

 Spend time each day studying Torah, even if only for a few minutes, look for ways to be of service to others and use your time wisely.

 3. Don’t give up.
 When the Jews were leaving Egypt, they almost lost hope when they saw the Egyptian army chasing after them.
 Moses prayed to God and God told him to keep going (Exodus, 14:15).
-By having faith in God and moving forward, even going straight toward the sea, they witnessed the amazing miracle of the sea splitting before them.
+By having faith in God and moving forward, even going straight into the sea, they witnessed the amazing miracle of the sea splitting before them.

 In our own lives, we may feel overwhelmed by struggles and past mistakes.
 At times, there appears to be no way out.
 But we must have faith that there is always a way out.
 Instead of wallowing in our difficulties, we must keep moving forward, step by step, even if we have no idea how we will succeed.
 Success is up to God; it is up to us to do our best.